Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-decals-and-masking-in-the-water-system.md

-# Decals and masking in the Water System
+# Decals and masking in the water system

 ## Masks
 You can use a **Water Mask** to affect the influence the simulation has on specific areas of the water surface.